 - Art Evolution: He changed his old face icon in late-2008 to his current one (The One Above).

 - Author Appeal: He has a strong interest in philosophy, being most annoyed by those films that claim to pose philosophical conundrums but he thinks don't (such as the Matrix sequels).

 - Awesome Moments: He's discussed some In-Universe.
-When talking about "Let It Go" in Frozen as a great moment, he also said that he felt the opening of The Lion King was a wonderful scene (despite how he felt about the rest of it).
+When talking about "Let It Go" in Frozen as a great moment, he also said that he felt "Circle of Life" from The Lion King was a wonderful scene (despite how he felt about the rest of the movie).

 - Berserk Button: